Barolo, the famous little town located right in the heart of the Langhe wine route, is THE destination for those who love Italian food and wine.

-Just a short way from Barolo is a truly enchanting hotel - The Corte Gondina (view details here).
-The Corte Gondina is a place where the Italy of your dreams becomes real.
+Just a short way from Barolo is a truly enchanting hotel—the Corte Gondina (view details here).
+The Corte Gondina is where the Italy of your dreams becomes real.
 It is like starring in Under the Tuscan Sun or some other movie, only better!

 Barolo's architectural marvels beckon exploration.
-Luca, a local fan of history, unravels the town's storied past: "Barolo is a living testament to our medieval heritage.
-Take the Castle of Barolo, it stands as a symbol of the noble Falletti family's legacy, while the quaint village center showcases historic buildings that have stood the test of time.
-They teach us who we are, where we came from and connect us to this land and to our ancestors who lived, worked, loved and built here.
-If we don't respect that how can we as a people have any self respect?"
+Luca, a friend of mine who grew up here and is a huge fan of local history, unravels the town's storied past: "Barolo is a living testament to our medieval heritage.
+Take the Castle of Barolo; it stands as a symbol of the noble Falletti family's legacy, while the quaint village center showcases historic buildings and the stories of our ancestors.
+These were our family members who once lived here and by continuing to preserve these buildings and live in them, our connection to the past remains forever unbroken.
+They teach us who we are, where we came from, and connect us to this land and to our ancestors who lived, worked, loved, and built here.
+If we don't respect that, how can we as a people have any self-respect?"

-Top of the list must be the Castle of Falletti; views from the walls over the surrounding wine country are magnificent.
-Most of the castle dates back to the sixteenth century, although its origin are much older.
+Top of the list of places you will want to visit must be the Castle of Falletti; views from the walls over the surrounding wine country are magnificent.
+Most of the castle dates back to the sixteenth century, although its origins are much older.

 The castle is interesting in its own right, but the fact that it often holds very good art and photographic exhibitions and that the original cellars now host the Regional Enoteca make it particularly great to visit.